orpheus-db/implementation/README.md

 Collaborative Version Dataset is the unit of operation in OrpheusDB.
 Each CVD stores dataset and its version information.

 ### Tutorials
-Create a OrpheusDB user named `abc`.
+Create an OrpheusDB user named `tester`.
 Upon finishing, it will be pushed to the underlying data storage with *SUPERUSER* privilege.
 Command `config` is to login through created user.
 ```
 dh create_user
 dh config